patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/wizard/wizard.md

 2. **Primary action:** In most cases this will be a navigational button to close the wizard and take the user to a page where they can see the results of their changes, e.g. a new project that was created.
 If there is no appropriate destination or if results will be seen on the current page, make the primary action Close.

 3. **Secondary action(s) (optional):** If the primary action is other than Close, include a Close button here to close the wizard and return to the prior page.
 Other secondary actions can also be included.
-See [Empty state](/components/empty-state) for button placement.
+See [empty state guidelines](/components/empty-state) for button placement.

 In some cases the result of a wizard is to dispatch a task to the background to execute changes in the back end.
 In these circumstances, we recommend that you provide a navigation link to monitor task progress and/or simply a Close button.